Tuition and Fees

-- Health Insurance Cost 2016-2017 – International students in the LL.M. program will be enrolled in and billed for the University of Oregon international student health insurance plan (mandatory).
-Click here to read more about 2016 – 2017 international student health insurance plan.
+- Health Insurance Cost 2019-2020 – International students in the LL.M. program, will be enrolled in and billed for the University of Oregon international student health insurance plan (mandatory).
+Click here to read more about 2019 – 2020 international student health insurance plan and for current information

 - International students who already have health insurance may waive enrollment in the University of Oregon health insurance plan only if the insurance meets University of Oregon insurance requirements.
 Read more.